Flow length and size distributions in campus Internet traffic: Methodology

 \section{Methodology}

-This section covers consecutive steps of the methodology aimed at collecting and analysing flow traces gathered from the network, as well as constructing flow models that accurately describe the traffic.
+This section covers steps aimed at collecting and analyzing flow traces from the network, as well as constructing flow models that accurately describe the traffic.
 For each stage, numerous tips and possible pitfalls are provided to reveal all the lessons learned during the research.

 The overall data pipeline is as follows.
 First, all flow records have to be collected.
-Next, before any further processing, cleaning and filtering have to be applied to the data.
-Since long lasting flows may be reported multiple times due to triggering procedures in the exporters, such flow records have to be discovered and merged back.
-The next step is reduction of data passed to the modelling procedure by binning it.
-Fitting of a general mixture model, approximating the collected data, follows afterward.
+Next, before any further processing, the data need to be cleaned and filtered.
+Since long lasting flows may be reported multiple times due to triggering procedures in the exporters, such flow records have to be found and merged back.
+The next step is reduction of data passed to the modeling by binning it.
+Fitting of a general mixture model, approximating the collected data, follows afterwards.
 Fitted model can be used to mimic real traffic in simulators or traffic generators.
+Schema of the whole pipeline is presented on \autoref{schema}.